Stovetop Cannellini Beans (From Scratch)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Creamy, soft and satisfying, cannellini beans are one of our absolute favorites!
-This cannellini bean recipe shows how to cook dried cannellini beans from scratch, either on the stovetop or in a pressure cooker.
-Home-cooked cannellini beans taste even more delicious than canned, and are much more economical.
-Make a batch and freeze them for up to two months to use in salads, soups, pasta dishes and more.
+Creamy, soft, and satisfying, cannellini beans are one of my absolute favorite ingredients to add to salads, soups, pasta dishes, and more.
+This cannellini bean recipe will show you how to cook dried white beans from scratch, either on the stovetop or in a pressure cooker.
+Make a batch and freeze them for up to two months.

 - Onion: Along with garlic, red, white or yellow onion provides flavorful aromatics to the beans and their cooking liquid.
 To easily remove the cooked onion pieces once the beans are cooked, use a large onion, cut in half or into quarters, instead of chopping it.

-- Parmesan: If you save Parmesan rinds, they are wonderful to add to the dried bean broth.
+- Parmesan: If you save Parmesan rinds, they are wonderful to add to the dried bean broth for an extra layer of flavor.
 Toss in one or two small pieces along with the water.

 Steps for cooking cannellini beans